 All results will be announced via email in the first instance.

-Candidates who are deemed ineligible by the PGSS office for a K-CSC award will be informed about their ineligibility.
+Candidates who are deemed ineligible by the CDS office for a K-CSC award will be informed about their ineligibility.

-Eligible applicants who have been considered for nomination by King’s will be informed about the outcome of their applications around early-mid March 2017.
+Eligible applicants who have been considered for nomination by King’s will be informed about the outcome of their applications around early March 2018.

-Final decisions lie with the CSC, and will be confirmed towards the end of May 2017.
-As soon as the PGSS office is aware of the final outcome, they will contact the successful candidates.
+Final decisions lie with the CSC, and will be confirmed towards the end of May/early June 2018.
+As soon as the CDS office is aware of the final outcome, they will contact the successful candidates.
 Unsuccessful candidates will also be informed at this point.